QubesOS/qubes-core-admin/doc/qvm-tools/qvm-service.rst

     Expose network for other VMs.
 This includes enabling network forwarding, MASQUERADE, DNS redirection and basic firewall.

+qubes-network
+    Default: enabled only in NetVM and ProxyVM

+    Expose network for other VMs.
+This includes enabling network forwarding, MASQUERADE, DNS redirection and basic firewall.

 qubes-netwatcher
     Default: enabled only in ProxyVM

     Monitor IP change notification from NetVM.
 When received, reload qubes-firewall service (to force DNS resolution).

     This service makes sense only with qubes-firewall enabled.

 qubes-update-check
     Default: enabled

     Notify dom0 about updates available for this VM.
 This is shown in qubes-manager as 'update-pending' flag.

 cups
     Default: enabled only in AppVM

     Enable CUPS service.
 The user can disable cups in VM which do not need printing to speed up booting.

 cron
     Default: disabled